jfwells/wp-united/contrib/propress template/Readme.txt

-ProPress is a template for WordPress 2.3 created by Chris Lynn, missoulamedia.com
+ProPress is a template for WordPress 2.3 created by Chris Lynn, missoulamedia.com, and updated by Japgalaxy and John Wells.

-The .zip file contains templates for WordPress 2.2 and 2.3 (with tag support).
+The .zip file contains templates for WordPress 2.7 & 2.8, 2,3 and 2.2.
 Simply copy the version you want to use to your wordpress wp-content/themes directory.

 Chris requests that you leave the footer message intact.

-To use this template, turning off WP-United template integration off is recommended.
+To use this template, turning WP-United template integration off is recommended.

 What would be cool:
 -------------------